LainFenrir/krita-tutorials/faqs/faq_general.md

 ### How to get rid of white border when using the fill bucket?

+### How to make a text curve using vectors?
+You can't, the text tools dont allow for you adjust the text like that.
+You can try converting the text layer to a paint layer and adjust there but honestly, Inkscape would probably be easier for that.

 ## 3. Dockers Related questions

 ### A docker disappeared how to bring it back?
+In the menu on the top, go to `Settings > dockers` and find the docker you want and jsut click on it.

 ### How to move a docker/ how to stack dockers?